baptistemz/mecano/README.md

 ```
 At the place you want to check its value and read the logs in your terminal

-If you want to debug your rspec tests you must ```require 'pp'``` at the top of your spec file and then user
+If you want to debug your rspec tests you must ```require 'pp'``` at the top of your spec file and then use

 ```
 pp "@variable: #{@variable}"